 Group ERISA Lawsuits vs. Individual State Law Lawsuits

-Another disadvantage to ERISA lawsuits is that it is difficult to receive an award of attorney fees for the winning party in an ERISA disability case in most federal circuits.
+Another disadvantage to ERISA lawsuits is that it is challenging to receive an award of attorney fees for the winning party in an ERISA disability case in most federal circuits.
+Moreover, in a lawsuit in state court for the wrongful denial of benefits under an individual disability policy, the claimant may seek extra-contractual damages such as the insurance company’s bad faith.

-Moreover, in a lawsuit in state court for the wrongful denial of benefits under an individual disability policy, the claimant may be able to seek extra-contractual damages such as the insurance company’s bad faith.
 Unfortunately, ERISA regulations do not allow any claims for bad faith or punitive damages for an insurance company’s wrongful denial of long-term disability benefits in a group plan ERISA claim.
 If the federal court rules in favor of the claimant in a federal ERISA lawsuit, the disability insurance company’s only potential damages are the payment of the claimant’s past-due benefits and possibly interest and attorney fees.